Jason Yee's involvement in

 Yee¡¦s and friends visit Rupert Jee's Hello Deli in New

-York during the Yee Fung Toy National Convention (L-R) Cortney Yee, Krystin Yee, Rupert Jee, Mary Ann
+(L-R) Cortney Yee, Krystin Yee, Rupert Jee, Mary Ann

 Yee and Mary Paisley.